Improving Fitness Bootcamps

 The average time spent on creating a bootcamp and inviting clients has reduced by 90%.
 Adding new clients and keeping up communication with them is easier than ever.

 Trainers don't have to guess anymore how many people are coming to the bootcamp, since the app handles the process of accurate attendance by tying it directly to fast prompt payment once the Participant decides to join a bootcamp.

 I am happy with the initial reviews, but there is still a lot of work ahead to ensure CampFit becomes the go-to tool when it comes to fitness bootcamps.
-The app is currently in development with a soft launch planned for the end of 2017.
+The app is currently in development.

 “With this app I can save time and make money while doing what I love!”